praptijaduvanshi/News-Application/README.md

-# News Application wth Alan voice assitant
+# News Application wth Alan Voice Assitant

 This is a web-based news application that provides a voice assistant to read and open news from different sources.
 Tech stack: ReactJS, CSS, Alan API, and News API.